eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.ats.core/src/org/eclipse/osee/ats/core/task/track/AtsTaskTrackingDesign.md

 #### Adding new tasks using successive REST calls

-* Successive POSTs with json payload will create any new tasks (names don't match an existing task)
+* Successive POSTs with json payload will create any new tasks if names don't match an existing task
 * Search of action/workflow is by name.
 If duplicate workflow names exist, operation will fail.
 * Tasks will NOT be duplicated/updated if they were already created